meganz/jodid25519/README.md

 As in curve25519-donna, some bits in the private key are altered to harden the operation of the function.

-The private and public keys are expressed as arrays of 16-bit values, starting from the least significant ones:
+Private and public keys are represented by arrays of 16-bit values, starting from the least significant ones:

 ````
-point = key[0] + key[1] × 2^16 + key[2] × 2^32 + … + key[15] × 2^(16*15)
+key = arr[0] + arr[1] × 2^16 + arr[2] × 2^32 + … + arr[15] × 2^(16*15)
 ````

-This implementation is potentally susceptive to timing attacks, since there are branching points.
+This implementation is potentally sensitive to timing attacks, since there are branching points.
 In addition, the Javascript implementation of numerical functions may not be constant-time.
 This is a concern for real-time applications, for example.

 Copyright and MIT licensing
 ---------------------------